helio-leao/socket-chat/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Run `npm install` to install the dependencies.
 4. Run `npm run dev` to start the server.
+   To use this command it's necessary to have the .env file in the root of the project.
+Optionally, you can add a custom `PORT` variable to it.
+If not defined, the application will run on port 3000.

 ---